felixuxx/Flashpay/contrib/exchange-tos-tops-v0-en.rst

 accordance with Art.
 6 para.
 2 Banking Ordinance without commercial banking status (non-bank) and therefore without customer deposit protection.

-**Users** are the owners of tokens signed by TOPS and denominated in CHF (e-money), which users are storing in Taler wallets under the users' own responsibility and with which the users can effectuate payments.
+**Users** are the owners of tokens signed by TOPS, denominated in CHF (e-money), which they store in their Taler wallets under their own responsibility.
+These tokens can be used by the users to make payments.

 **Taler-Wallets** are products that, in accordance with the GNU Taler protocol, manage digital cash (e-money) , which a payment service issues and redeems for payments to beneficiaries.
 The tokens issued by TOPS (e-CHF) can be used as a